null

 Pansies

-Pansies are quite durable and a "flower for all seasons.”
-They are a delicate looking flower often with a "face"; fragrant, edible bloom.
-Pansies are adaptable small, delightful plants.
-The pansy has one of the widest color ranges of any garden annual.
-Included in the wide color range are red, purple,blue, bronze, pink, black, yellow, white, lavender, orange, apricot and mahogany.
-The flowers may be of a single color or have two or three colors with a face.
-Pansies are easy to grow whether grown from seed or bedding plants, pansies are relatively disease and pest resistant as well.
+The Pansy - a "flower for all seasons.”
+This small, delicate looking plant with fragrant, edible blooms is adaptable to weather of many different seasons and has one of the widest color ranges of any garden annual.
+Included in its wide color range are red, purple, blue, bronze, pink, black, yellow, white, lavender, orange, apricot and mahogany.
+Flowers may be a single color or multiple, sometimes with a black "face" shape in the middle.
+Pansies are easy to grow from seed yourself or, being such popular garden plants, can be found in most garden centers in both Spring and Fall.

 Buying Tips